bbcmicrobit/micropython/docs/microphone.rst

 .. py:function:: record(duration, rate=7812)

-    Record sound into an ``AudioFrame`` for the amount of time indicated by ``duration`` at the sampling rate indicated by ``rate``.
+    Record sound into an ``AudioRecording`` for the amount of time indicated by ``duration`` at the sampling rate indicated by ``rate``.

     The amount of memory consumed is directly related to the length of the